a-sf-mirror/freedroid/doc/manual/wikiheader.md

 Dialog Wiki Information Header {#wikiheader}
 ============================================

-This chapter describes an addition to the dialog files to embed character informtion into a dialog file.
+This chapter describes an addition to the dialog files to embed character information into a dialog file.
 This process was originally developed to aid in parsing of source code to populating a wiki page.
 However, the wiki header details can also be used to amplify game character details and aid future development.
 \n